Toyota Corolla Saloon review

 The Corolla Saloon costs exactly the same as its hatchback sibling, although it benefits from extra space inside, because it uses the same platform as the larger Touring Sports estate version.
 The downside is that the saloon misses out on the option of the 2.0-litre hybrid engine – available on both of the other bodystyles – so you’ll have to settle with the performance offered by Toyota’s 1.8-litre powertrain.

 Icon, Icon Tech and Design trims are available, although standard kit is generous enough to make the entry-level Icon worthwhile.
 With 120bhp, the Corolla Saloon will propel you from 0-62mph in 11 seconds and on to a top speed of 112mph; adequate, but far from thrilling.

-CO2 emissions of just 77g/km on 16-inch wheels – or 83g/km on 17-inchers – will be far more relevant to potential buyers, with a resulting Benefit-in-Kind company-car tax rate of 20% for 2020/21.
-This is a useful advantage over petrol and diesel rivals.
+CO2 emissions of just 102g/km on 16-inch wheels – or 110g/km on 17-inchers – will be far more relevant to potential buyers, with a resulting Benefit-in-Kind company-car tax rate of 23-25% for 2020/21 – a slight advantage over petrol and diesel rivals.